cmaxw/devchat-eleventy/src/sponsor.md

 ## My Angular Story

-A weekly conversation with the people who build Angular and participate in its community.
+A weekly interview about the code journey of the people who work with Angular and participate in its community.

 * Each episodes includes 1 pre-roll sponsorship and 1 mid-roll sponsorship
 * $130 for the pre-roll spot at the beginning of the show